-This chapter describes the syntax rules for referring to properties and for creating expressions within various BPL activities.
-It contains the following sections:
+This topic describes the syntax rules for referring to properties and for creating expressions within various BPL activities.

 References to Message Properties